 People who follow your activities on social media are people who will always be in the loop for anything you have to offer through your business website and business as well.
-Not just short term benefits, you even get the recognition that would last years and would promote brand influence.
+Not just short-term benefits, you even get the recognition that would last years and would promote brand influence.
 People tend to overlook the indirect benefits that they could derive if they use social media to promote their business alongside interacting with their audience.
-Facebook and other social media are a great means through which traffic can be generated to your website.
-Most news and media sites generate a lot of online traffic on their websites through exporting articles and news to their Facebook posts and tweets.
-Social media is free, easy and largely effective to get any information across.
+Facebook and other social media are great means through which traffic can be generated to your website.
+Most news and media sites generate a lot of online traffic on their websites by exporting articles and news to their Facebook posts and tweets.
+Social media is free, easy, and largely effective to get any information across.

 Getting Started with Social Media

-You’ve set up your business’ Facebook, Twitter, Google+, Instagram, Flickr, LinkedIn profile.
+You’ve set up your business Facebook, Twitter, Google+, Instagram, Flickr, and LinkedIn profiles.
 Now what?
-Setting up an online social media profile that links with your website is the first step into the immense social media realm, but getting yourself noticed as a knight in shining armour, you have to slay the metaphorical social media dragon.
-Sounds far-fetched yes, but ask anyone who manages a popular Facebook page what it was like in the beginning.
+Setting up an online social media profile that links with your website is the first step into the immense social media realm, but to get yourself noticed as a knight in shining armor, you have to slay the metaphorical social media dragon.
+Sounds far-fetched, yes, but ask anyone who manages a popular Facebook page what it was like in the beginning.
 The new Facebook policy for business pages doesn’t make it easier either.
-Business pages, unlike entertainment, news or celebrity pages, don’t necessarily attract a lot of people, it's up to the content and the post to generate likes and engagements.
+Business pages, unlike entertainment, news, or celebrity pages, don’t necessarily attract a lot of people, it's up to the content and the post to generate likes and engagements.

 How to make the best use of Social Media for Business?

-So get your businesses social media campaigns running, make people laugh, make them think, make them disagree with you, get them engaged, just don’t bore them!
+So get your business's social media campaigns running, make people laugh, make them think, make them disagree with you, get them engaged, just don’t bore them!

 BY: Narayan Sapkota

 - Quality Control & Assurance Interns

 - Business Comm & Support Interns

 - DevOps Engineering Interns